 Out of this mix came the Afro-Brazilian religions like Candomble, equivalent in many ways to the Haitian Voudou and other Caribbean spiritualist traditions, and the arts of Capoeira – a strange (to us) ritualized mixture of dance-fight-game.
 In the mostly African state of Bahia, Capoeira retained much of the ritual magic and ancestor worship of the old African spiritual traditions, while in the urban slums of Rio de Janeiro it became associated with the gangs of the criminal underworld – mostly poor mulatto or mixed-heritage descendants of slaves who flocked to the cities after abolition to try to make a living.
 So Capoeira, forbidden like all African traditional practices during the slavery days, was forbidden again post-slavery because of its association with criminal gangs.

 Capoeira is an art rooted in history, the music follows the African and slave traditions of repetitive hypnotic rhythms and call-and-response singing.
 The lead instrument is the berimbau, a one-stringed harp, one of the most ancient instruments in the world.
 The songs are about the history of the world and the struggles and joys of daily life.
 The movements mimic animals and field-work.
 The martial aspects are all hidden, the art’s history is one of struggle against brutality and oppression, trickery and deception are more valuable in this context than open displays of strength and power.
-Because of this historical context true Capoeira is inherently revolutionary!
+Because of this historical context, several of my (African-Brazilian) teachers would say that “true Capoeira is revolutionary!”
 In Bahia where it is from the descendants of Africans are still mostly destitute, no money, few jobs, no welfare or health care or education, living in slums in one of the richest countries in the world.
 African nations are poverty-stricken, their resources plundered by colonialists and corrupt politicians and warlords.
 The Empires of four hundred years ago remain, along with their legacies of oppression, slavery and genocide.
 These realities are too easy to forget living in countries like Australia, they are hidden away in the far north and the central desert, in Aboriginal communities and refugee detention centers.
 Most of us would prefer to think about other things.

 (Capoeira Angola, a short video trailer for a Brazilian movie featuring many of the old Masters of Capoeira, including two of my teachers Mestres Ciro Lima and Lua Rasta.)